tusharrautOO7/ElasticStack/README.md

 RAM:

-## Starting the stack
+## Starting the stack:
+1. docker-compose.yml :
+	Using this `docker-compose up` command will create stack with only elasticsearch and kibana.
+2. docker-compose.yml-complete-stack :
-Try `docker-compose up` to create a demonstration Elastic Stack with Elasticsearch, Kibana, Logstash, Auditbeat, Metricbeat, Filebeat, Packetbeat, and Heartbeat.
+	Using the above file(need to rename as docker-compose.yml) & then run `docker-compose up` to create a demonstration Elastic Stack with Elasticsearch, Kibana, Logstash, Auditbeat, Metricbeat, Filebeat, Packetbeat, and Heartbeat.

-Point a browser at [`http://localhost:5601`](http://localhost:5601) to see the results.
+Open a browser at [`http://localhost:5601`](http://localhost:5601) to see the results.

 Log in with `elastic` / `secret`.